carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190128.md

 13. Giving summary for Professional Advisory Board for CEO
 14. Cleanup and record creation for PAB members
 15. Started testing slight improvements to field inconsistencies. >> to next week
-16. Generated reports to hone in on potential duplicate records and households.
+16. Generated reports for Giving Data in Giftworks and Salesforce to test data integrity between systems.
 17. Follow up with Classy support ticket regarding Billing VS Custom address fields not showing in reports.
 Submitted extra Classy ticket about columns in report UI.
 18.
 19. Salesforce support questions